helidon-io/helidon/docs/mp/openapi/openapi-ui.md

 ## API

 Your Helidon MP application does not use any API to enable or control Helidon OpenAPI UI support.
-Adding the dependency as described earlier is sufficient, and you can control the UI behavior using [configuration](#configuration).
+Adding the dependency as described earlier is sufficient, and you can control the UI behavior using [configuration][configuration].

 ## Configuration